 I love my Cricut Explore Air Wireless Cutting Machine for its wireless capability and ease of use.
 Amazon has one of the best prices I have seen in the product photo below.

-- Begin by staining the crate with wood stain color of your choice.
+- Begin by staining the crate with the wood stain color of your choice.

 - Let dry completely.